New app to fix a broken workflow for 600+ truck drivers

 Rough conditions

-Loading is hard
+Loading vehicle is hard

-Loading vehicles is the hardest part, especially for new drivers → provide help where needed
+Especially for new drivers → provide help where needed

 One major change in the new workflow was adding two required tasks: vehicle scanning and damage reporting.
 These steps were needed to close gaps in inventory tracking and chain of custody.